 How To Visit Multiple Schengen Countries?

-T visit multiple Schengen countries, you will need a multiple-entry visa, not a single-entry visa.
+To visit multiple Schengen countries, you will need a multiple-entry visa, not a single-entry visa.
 With a multiple-entry visa, you are free to visit and stay in several other countries for 90 days.
-Schengen visas are normally valid for 180 days once issued.
+The length of a visa depends on the issuing country as well as the purpose and the need for the visa.
+In Finland we grant single entry visas for the length of the trip + 15 days, unless the person has extensive previous Schengen history and believable grounds for a longer multiple entry visa.

 Schengen Visa Rules